MicrosoftDocs/bot-docs/articles/conversation-designer/conversation-designer-dialogues.md

 ### Process state

-Process state represents a point in the dialog where the bot is either driving the conversation forward or attempting to perform the final task completion action.
+Process state represents a point in the dialogue where the bot is either driving the conversation forward or attempting to perform the final task completion action.

 Required properties for process state:
 - **Name**: Unique name for the process state